The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 ## 1﻿.2 Where to Unlock Viper

-V﻿iper can be unlocked in Ul'dah from \[PLACEHOLDER].
+V﻿iper can be unlocked in Ul'dah from \[PLACEHOLDER - Will be updated when we know the quest location].
 Picking up the quest requires having at least one level 80 Disciple of War or Magic, as well as the purchase of the Dawntrail expansion.

 ## 1﻿.3 Skills Overview

-F﻿or a complete list of Viper skills and their tooltips, please see \[SKILLS OVERVIEW LINK]
+F﻿or a complete list of Viper skills and their tooltips, please see the [Skills Overview page](https://www.thebalanceffxiv.com/jobs/melee/viper/skills-overview/).

 # 2﻿.
 Viper Combos